nasrelasri/eCommerce-website/README.md

 ### 🎯 Goal

-To design and develop a Dynamic E-Commerce Product Catalog web application that allows users to browse, search, and view products dynamically — integrating data from a backend API.
+To design and develop a Dynamic E-Commerce Product Catalog web application that allows users to browse, search, and view products dynamically — simulate integration of data from a backend API.

 ### 🔍 Key Features

 1. **API Data Integration**

-    - Fetch and display product data dynamically from a backend API.
+    - Simulate fetching and displaying product data dynamically from a backend API.
     - Ensure smooth loading of products with error handling and loading states.

 2. **Filtering and Sorting**